-The symptoms are usually a 'wobbly' or unsteady gait, or weakness/lameness (normally in the back legs), the syptoms gradually get worse, and occasionally paralysis can occur.
+Symptoms are usually a 'wobbly' or unsteady gait, or weakness, lameness (normally in the back legs), the symptoms gradually get worse, and occasionally paralysis can occur.

 Treatment might include a neck brace, steroids or surgery, depending on the severity of the condition.

 This is a heart condition, and a dog with DCM has heart muscles that don't contract efficiently, causing arrhythmia (irregular heartbeats).